custom-cards/button-card/docs/source/advanced/custom-fields.md

 ## Nested card

-Or you can embed a card (or multiple) inside the button card (note, this configuration uses [card-mod](https://github.com/thomasloven/lovelace-card-mod) to remove the `box-shadow` of the sensor card.
+Or you can embed a card (or multiple) inside the button card

-This is what the `style` inside the embedded card is for):
+!!! info

+    Some cards do not behave properly when their config is updated while already being displayed.
+In this case, you can set `force_recreate: true`.
+This will recreate the card every time there is an update.
+If you see weird behavior with nested cards (eg. not updating), try this setting.

+    ```yaml
+    type: custom:button-card
+    custom_fields:
+      graph:
+        force_recreate: true
+        card:
+          type: custom:decluttering-card
+          ...
+    ```

 ![custom_fields_3](../images/custom_fields_card.png)